 476 COVID-19 patients discharged from hospitals on Chinese mainland

-BEIJING, May 17 (Xinhua) -- A total of 476 COVID-19 patients were discharged from hospitals after recovery on the Chinese mainland on Monday, the National Health Commission said in its Tuesday report.
+A total of 476 COVID-19 patients were discharged from hospitals after recovery on the Chinese mainland on Saturday, the National Health Commission said in its Sunday report.

 Photos